-The Coastal Commission requires the City to complete a visual analysis as part of the LCP submittal.
-Staff has prepared a visual analysis of future development on the Mill Site per Coastal Commission staff direction for City Council and Planning Commission review and approval (Attachment 2).
+The Coastal Commission requires the City to complete a visual analysis report as part of the LCP submittal.
+Staff has prepared a visual analysis of theoretical future development on the Mill Site per Coastal Commission staff direction for Planning Commissions review and recommendation to the City Council (Attachment 2).

-City Staff is also bringing forward the relevant Element of the Coastal General Plan - the Community Design Element (Attachment 3) and a through revision of the Design Guidelines (Attachment 4) for review and direction by City Council and the Planning Commission.
+City Staff is also bringing forward the Community Design Element (Attachment 5 and Attachment 6) of the Coastal General Plan and a thorough revision of the Design Guidelines (Attachment 4) for review and direction by City Council and the Planning Commission.